List of Pirates of the Caribbean characters: Cotton

 Cotton, portrayed by David Bailie, is a mute pirate, having lost his tongue before the film series began.
-He appears in the first three films.
+He appears in The Curse of the Black Pearl, Dead Man's Chest, and At World's End.
+Tales of the Code: Wedlocked, a short film and an immediate prequel to The Curse of the Black Pearl by James Ward Byrkit, Cotton had his first and last speaking line as it was implied that he lost his tongue to the pirate Mungard at Shipwreck City.

 He was unable to speak, but he trained his blue-and-yellow macaw, voiced by Christopher S. Capp, to use a large number of phrases to essentially speak for him (such as 'Wind in the sails' apparently meaning 'Yes'), although nobody has been able to figure out how he did this.
 He is hired by Jack and Gibbs in The Curse of the Black Pearl to retrieve Black Pearl from Barbossa.
 He returns in the two sequels, loyally serving Jack.
 At the climax of the third film, he leaves Tortuga on Black Pearl, now commandeered by Barbossa.
 Cotton's parrot often serves as comic relief, along with Jack the Monkey.

 Although Cotton does not appear in On Stranger Tides and Dead Men Tell No Tales, his parrot is seen trapped on Black Pearl, which was magically shrunk and imprisoned in a bottle by Blackbeard.
+Cotton himself was also going to appear in Dead Men Tell No Tales, as he appeared in the early draft by Terry Rossio.